Lafeng/deblocus/README.md

 ## Introduction

 Deblocus is a tunneling software that allows secure TCP connection through the server by acting as a SOCKS5/HTTP proxy server on the client side.
+The deblocus server shall not be shared with someone you don't trust.

 ![deblocus-introduction.png](https://i.imgur.com/FP5A7hE.png)